What is It Like Living In Thailand.

 Most Thai taxi drivers are honest, but they are sometimes a bit slow getting your change out of their pocket, possibly hoping you might think there is no change, the same goes for a lot of shop keepers.
 The transaction is very fast but the change is slow.
 Often the amount involved is a few cents.

 One little thing to be watched is the 500 baht note, it looks a lot like the 50 baht note.
 Also the 1000 baht note looks like a 100 baht note, the government may have done this on purpose.
-LOL They do like to encourage leaving your money here.
+LOL They do like to encourage leaving your money in Thailand.